 Your debit card is connected to your checking account, which holds the money you use for everyday spending.
 That means you have to be even more careful about where you swipe your debit card since debit card fraud puts your hard-earned cash at risk.
 A debit card can be expensive, especially for certain age groups.
-For example, in 2017, consumers between ages 30 and 49 lost an average of $1,254 due to debit card fraud, according to data provided by Credit Sesame.

 In many cases, credit cards are a safer choice.
 Most credit cards come with zero fraud liability which means you won't be held liable for unauthorized charges to your account as long as you report the charges within a certain timeframe.
-Debit cards don't come with the same protection, if you wait too long to report the fraud, you could be on the hook for everything stolen from your account.
+Debit cards don't come with the same protection; if you wait too long to report the fraud, you could be on the hook for everything stolen from your account.
 You can protect yourself from debit card fraud by knowing the risky places to swipe your debit card.

 One of credit card thieves' favorite way to steal debit card information is through card skimming.
 This happens when you swipe your credit card through a skimming device in an otherwise legitimate transaction.
 The skimmer captures your debit card information which the thief retrieves once they come back for the skimmer.

 Skimming devices are commonly placed on ATMs that aren't attached to a bank.
 So, watch out for ATMs that are in gas stations, hotel lobbies, or anywhere outdoors.
 These machines aren't owned by banks and aren't always well-monitored, giving thieves greater opportunity to place and retrieve a skimming device.